 Specifically Teach the Spelling Rules

-Help your child apply these words when learning spelling words, editing their own work or commercial editing exercises and when reading.
-Play games which require the application of these rules such as
+Help children apply these words when learning spelling words, editing their own work or commercial editing exercises and when reading.

 One a Day